-(As GRADY exits, JULES and MEL enter, both wearing purple hats.
+As GRADY and EDDIE exit, JULES and MEL enter, both wearing purple hats.
 GRADY bumps into them.)

 GRADY (cont'd).
 Sorry, ladies, official police business!

 (GRADY rushes out the door as JULES and SHEILA hang up their coats.)

 JULES.
 Is he trying to write Eddie up for loitering again?